 What are children’s rights?

 Children have human rights.
-This is laid out in the UN Convention on the Rights of the Child.
+This is laid out in the UN Convention on the Rights of the Child, signed by the UK in 1990.
 Included in this are the rights to have a voice that is taken seriously.
-They have participation rights, including rights to influence their lives and have their say in matters that affect them.
+Under 18s have participation rights, including rights to influence their lives and have their say in matters that affect them.
 They have the right to access information, to play, and to have dignity in their experience of education - a process enabling them to grow to their fullest expression.
 They have the right to know their own human rights, and the human rights of others.
 They have the rights to privacy, to be free from discrimination, and to have their own thoughts and opinions.
-They have the right to be treated as real people, not people 'in the making' or the property of anyone else, but as real whole people in the here and now.
+They have the right to be treated as real people, not people 'in the making', or the property of anyone else, but as real whole people in the here and now.
 We believe in respecting children.

 What is our commitment to equity, inclusion, social and environmental justice?